This Sweet Corn Tamale Cakes recipe is a Cheesecake Factory Copycat recipe! They can be served as an appetizer or as a main dish.

 MAKE PICO DE GALLO:

 - Place all ingredients in a small bowl and toss.
-Cover and chill at least 1 hour
+Cover and chill for at least 1 hour.

 MAKE SOUTHWESTERN SAUCE:

 - Add all ingredients to a small bowl and mix until well combined.
-Cover, and chill at least 1 hour.
+Cover and chill for at least 1 hour.

 MAKE CORN CAKES:

-- Add 1 cup of the frozen corn in a food processor until it’s coarsely pureed.
-In a medium bowl add the pureed corn, softened butter, sugar, and salt.
+- Add 1 cup of the frozen corn to a food processor until it's coarsely pureed.
+Add the pureed corn, softened butter, sugar, and salt to a medium bowl.
 Mix until combined.